sensible-hq/sensible-docs/readme-sync/v0/welcome/200 - ui-guide.md

 For example, in the following image:

-- There is one filtered out "languages" anchor surrounded by a light yellow box.
-It is filtered out because the field's Match paramter specifies to match the last instance of this word.
+- There is one filtered out "languages" string surrounded by a light yellow box.
+It is filtered out because the field's Match parameter specifies to match the last instance of the string.

-- There are two filtered out "python" anchors surrounded by light yellow boxes.
-They are filtered out because they do not meet the Label method's proximitey requirements.
-If this query specified a Row method instead, the first "python" instance would successfully match, and would become outlined in darker yellow.
+- There are two filtered out "python" strings surrounded by light yellow boxes.
+They are filtered out because they do not meet the Label method's proximity requirements.

   ![](https://raw.githubusercontent.com/sensible-hq/sensible-docs/main/readme-sync/assets/v0/images/ui_filtered_anchor.png)